Passport to Wellness

-June received expert care before, during and after her hip repair surgery—and she considers herself fortunate to have been at the Rehabilitation Center for her recovery.
+June received excellent care before, during and after her hip repair surgery —and she considers herself fortunate to have been at the Rehabilitation Center for her recovery.

 “Being at Atrium’s Rehab Center had everything to do with me getting back to my life,” she reports.
 “The people, the program and the center itself is all about getting well and getting back as much of your mobility and lifestyle as possible.”

 The Rehabilitation Center treats strokes, spinal cord injuries, brain injuries, hip fractures and other conditions that affect the muscular, nervous or skeletal systems.
 Located on the fifth floor of Atrium Medical Center, all private rooms offer calming, scenic views.
 There’s ample seating for guests, great closet space, free WiFi access, movies on demand and other amenities.

 June and the rehab staff quickly got to work on therapies designed to make a difference in her life.